 1. See the Northern Lights

 Who hasn’t dreamed of seeing the Northern Lights in person?
-I admit I’d wanted to, ever since I was a kid.
 The Northern Lights is an out-of-this-world spectacle, with lights dazzling and dancing across the night sky.
 To witness this phenomenon, you have to travel to the few countries located in the southern or northern hemisphere and even then cross your fingers for a clear sky for viewing.

 Iceland is one of the best places to see the Northern Lights because it offers visibility for 8 months in a year, from September to April.
 The best spots are a drive away from cities, where there is minimal to no light pollution.

 You can go search for the Northern Lights on your own, although others prefer to join guided tours where there are guarantees of a do-over if the aurora is not seen on the tour date.
 If you’re a (budding or seasoned) photographer who wants to capture the Northern Lights, as well as see the best photographic landscapes in the country, you may opt to join one of the many photo tours in Iceland instead.

 2. Take a dip in the Blue Lagoon

 The Blue Lagoon geothermal spa is one of the most famous attractions in Iceland.
 You can’t visit Iceland and not take an obligatory photo of yourself dipping in the mineral-rich water of this lagoon.

 This iconic spot is located in Grindavík in the Reykjanes Peninsula and about half an hour’s drive from the airport.
 It’s actually one of the nearby places you can drive to after arrival in Iceland.

 For those who find the Blue Lagoon too commercial or crowded, there are lesser-known hot pools that you can find scattered across Iceland, with some within the vicinity of Reykjavik as well.
 A lot of these pools are cheaper to access (some are even free) and also offer scenic backdrops.